 Items sent to the Archives are intended to be kept as part of the permanent record of the School to be cataloged and preserved.
 This is not the same as sending materials to long-term storage.
 Storage materials are usually marked for destruction at some future date.
 They are not part of the permanent record of the School.

 When in doubt, please send the items to the Archives and materials will be evaluated.
-The Thunderbird Archives are located in the Hangar, next to Mail Services.
 Thank you for your help in preserving the Thunderbird legacy!